Semi-infinite highest weight categories: Introduction

-We say that a fully stratified category is {\em tilting-rigid} if $T_+(b) \cong T_-(b)$ for all $b \in\B$.
-Equivalently, the tilting objects $T_\eps(b)$ are isomorphic for all choices of the sign function $\eps$, so that they may all be denoted simply by $T(b)$, as is done for classical highest weight categories.
-The property of being tilting-rigid is quite strong, for example, it implies that all of the strata are equivalent to categories of finite-dimensional modules over weakly symmetric Frobenius algebras.
-Many of the naturally-occurring examples of fully stratified categories are tilting-rigid, including the tensor product categorifications from \cite{LW} mentioned earlier.
-For us, the key point about the tilting-rigid hypothesis is that the Ringel dual of a fully stratified category that is tilting-rigid is again a fully stratified category that is tilting-rigid.
-This is important in $\S$\ref{newsec3}, when we introduce the final basic notions of {\em based stratified algebras} and {\em fibered quasi-hereditary algebras}.
-These definitions have a similar flavor to the fibered object-adapted cellular categories of \cite[Definition 2.17]{ELauda}.
-We show that the category of locally finite-dimensional modules over an upper finite based stratified algebra (resp., an upper finite fibered quasi-hereditary algebra) is an upper finite fully stratified (resp., signed highest weight) category, and conversely any upper finite fully stratified (resp., signed highest weight) category which is also tilting-rigid can be realized in this way.
+We say that a fully stratified category is {\em tilting-rigid} if there is a bijection $\nu:\B\rightarrow \B$ such that $T_+(b) \cong T_-(\nu(b))$ for all $b \in \B$; see Definition~\ref{tiltingrigiddef}.
+In the finite case, $\R$ is tilting-rigid if and only if it is Gorenstein with strata that are quasi-Frobenius (then $\nu$ encodes their Nakayama permutations); see Theorem~\ref{goren} which generalizes \cite[Th.~2.2]{CM}.
+The situation is even better if in addition all of the strata are symmetric, since in that case the tilting objects $T_\eps(b)$ are isomorphic for all choices of the sign function $\eps$ so that they may all be denoted by $T(b)$.
+Most of the naturally-occurring examples of fully stratified categories are tilting-rigid with symmetric strata, including the tensor product categorifications from \cite{LW} mentioned earlier.
+For us, the key point about the tilting-rigid hypothesis is that the Ringel dual of a tilting-rigid fully stratified category is again a tilting-rigid fully stratified category; see Theorem~\ref{tiltingrigiddual}.
+This is important in $\S$\ref{newsec3}, when we introduce notions of {\em based stratified algebras} and {\em based properly stratified algebras}; see Definitions~\ref{strawberries} and \ref{strawberries2}.
+These have a similar flavor to the fibered object-adapted cellular categories of \cite[Def.~2.17]{ELauda}.
+We show that the category of locally finite-dimensional modules over an upper finite based stratified algebra (resp., upper finite based properly stratified algebra) is an upper finite fully stratified (resp., fibered highest weight) category, and conversely any such category which is also tilting-rigid with symmetric strata can be realized in this way.

-We also provide another source of naturally-occurring examples of based stratified algebras: any locally unital algebra admitting a {\em triangular decomposition} in the sense of Definition~\ref{prankster} can be endowed with such a structure.
-The proof of this goes via a related notion of a locally unital algebra with a {\em Cartan decomposition}; see Definition~\ref{prestrat}.
-The latter is quite a versatile framework which provides a bridge between based stratified algebras and algebras with triangular decompositions.

-The following summarizes some of the connections established between these various types of algebras and their module categories: